CGJennings/se3docs/docs/dm-special-urls.md

 ​    `resources/myplugin/images/kitty.jpg`

-you can access it with the URL:
+then you can access it with the URL:

 ​    `res://myplugin/images/kitty.jpg`